movq/openbsd/gnu/llvm/llvm/docs/Passes.rst

 Note that this does not provide full security verification (like Java), but instead just tries to ensure that code is well-formed.

-.. _passes-view-cfg:

 ``-view-cfg``: View CFG of function
 -----------------------------------

 Displays the control flow graph using the GraphViz tool.
-Additionally the ``-cfg-func-name=<substring>`` option can be used to filter the functions that are displayed.
-All functions that contain the specified substring will be displayed.

 ``-view-cfg-only``: View CFG of function (with no function bodies)
 ------------------------------------------------------------------

 Displays the control flow graph using the GraphViz tool, but omitting function bodies.
-Additionally the ``-cfg-func-name=<substring>`` option can be used to filter the functions that are displayed.
-All functions that contain the specified substring will be displayed.

 ``-view-dom``: View dominance tree of function
 ----------------------------------------------